skylerberg/address-book/doc/pages/qa.rst

 Once a review is complete, the artifact should be in a completed state.
-Due to this constraint, we recommend our reviewers to begin their review early since it is ultimately their responsiblity to make sure that any flaws in the artifact are corrected within the alloted time.
+Due to this constraint, we recommend our reviewers to begin their review early since it is ultimately their responsibility to make sure that any flaws in the artifact are corrected within the allotted time.